 - Re-blend the bits that don’t push through the sieve (optional)

-Another cool thing you can do with old tough beans is make hot and cold packs
+Another cool thing you can do with tough old beans is to make hot and cold packs.

 Use Beans to Make Hot and Cold Packs

 If beans are just too old and tough to soften with any of the above methods and you don’t want to make bean flour put them to good use by making hot and cold packs.

 Cold Pack: Sew beans inside a cloth bag or in a Ziploc freezer bag, then place them in the freezer.
 Wrap a thin tea towel around them, and you have a cold compress.

 Use a cold press to reduce pain and swelling for short-term